Skip to main content

 init

-npx @layercode/cli init [--agent <agent_id>]
+npx @layercode/cli init [--agent-id <agent_id>]

 Initializes Layercode locally, creating an example project and linking an agent.
 Flags

+• --agent-id <agent_id>: (optional) Link an existing agent.
 If not provided, a new agent will be created.

 tunnel

-$ layercode tunnel [--agent-id <value>] [--path <value>] [--port <value>] [--tail]
+npx @layercode/cli tunnel [--agent-id <value>] [--path <value>] [--port <value>] [--tail]

 Runs local project with cloudflared tunnel and updates your agent’s webhook URL in the Layercode dashboard.
-Flags

-• agent-id=<value> Specify the unique identifier of the agent.
-If no agent-id is provided, it will look for an env variable ending with LAYERCODE_AGENT_ID from the .env file.
-If also not found, command will fail.
+• --agent-id=<value> Specify the unique identifier of the agent.
+If omitted, the CLI checks the LAYERCODE_AGENT_ID environment variable, then any entry ending with LAYERCODE_AGENT_ID in your project .env file.
+If nothing is found, the command will fail.

-• path=<value> [default: /api/agent] Set the API path to append for the agent endpoint.
+• --path=<value> [default: /api/agent] Set the API path to append for the agent endpoint.

-• port=<value> [default: 3000] Port number to run the tunnel on.
+• --port=<value> [default: 3000] Port number to run the tunnel on.

-• tail Continuously stream logs, including CLI messages
+• --tail Continuously stream logs, including CLI messages

 Equivalent to: